Mastercard/flow/IMPLEMENTATION_STATUS.md

 with `main` and restore simpler earlier forms only where the removed requirement was their sole justification.
 Preserve active work and independently required fixes.

-Ticket 28's simplification is implemented; ticket 23's run-owned reporting integration still depends on its retained contract.
+Ticket 28's simplification is implemented and ticket 23 builds run-owned reporting on its retained contract.
 The delivered ticket-04 claims and their test/platform evidence below describe the original implemented contract, not the current implementation.
 All other slice evidence and open failures remain unchanged;
 removing a requirement is not a diagnosis or resolution of a recorded test failure.